Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 It is important to note that any changes to the cooked assets are still temporary to that editor session - no data is written back to the cooked package - so all changes to them are lost on editor shutdown.

+Once the changes have been made, the majority of asset tyes should be openable without crashing, sound waves should be playable and overall the usefulness of the modkit has skyrocketed.

 ### Miscellaneous small changes

 There are a bunch of additional small changes that need to be done to fix code paths that are not expecting cooked data - but please review all changes to check if they will apply to you, as well as any changes that may be different on older/newer engine versions than UE5.6.1.